jovmarkovic/wg-forwarder/README.md

 - forwarder_socket: Socket that accepts packets from client_endpoint.

   In WireGuard client configuration you need to specify this as a peer endpoint for a server
-- server_socket: Socket that accepts packets from server.
+- server_socket: Socket that accepts from and sends packets to server.

+  When not set, kernel will decide which port to use and listen on all addresses.

 - switcher: function that does seamless endpoint switching.

   If set to false, use ID to set the index of your desired server endpoint.